bjones1/CodeChat/README.rst

 Recent changes
 ==============
+- Current changes:

+  - Added a status bar to report build status, allowing the user to hide the build output window.
+  - Fixed a code formatting bug that produces garbage in the HTML in some cases.
+  - Added a timer to build after a short amount of idle time, rather than immediate builds.
+  - Unnecessary double builds no longer occur.
+  - Fixed a hang-on-close bug in Unix.
 - 4-Nov-2013: Beta Doxygen support.
 Fixed crash when file with an unknown extension was loaded.
 Status bar now provides build results.
 - 24-Apr-2013: Add .bat, .ini, and .iss as extensions recognized by CodeChat.
 - 18-Apr-2013: Run Sphinx build in a separate process to provide a more responsive GUI.